B1Z0N/iahr/README.md

   {command} takes more/less args, please check your query
   ```

-### New commands
+## New commands

 There is such a small directory as [commands](iahr/commands).
-And you can fulfill it with whole bunch of other files containing commands for different topics, like text, photos audiofiles, jokes and pranks, videos and many others, just use your imagination.
+And you can fulfill it with whole bunch of other modules containing commands for different topics, like text, photos audiofiles, jokes and pranks, videos and many others, just use your imagination.
 That's the point!

+## Localization

+Right now `Iahr` supports english and russian languages.
+You can provide localization to your own language.
+For this you need to alter:

+* `Iahr` internal messages:
+    create file {yourlang}.py in [iahr/localization](iahr/localization).
+* default commands messages:
+    create according dictionary in [iahr/commands/default/localization.py](iahr/commands/default/localization.py).

-### Tests
+## Tests

-Now there are lots of unit tests.
+Right now there are lots of unit tests.
 Endpoint is a full test coverage.
 We need to add tests to check if all is working as expected at telegram level.
 So here how integration testing could be done:

 1. [Mock](https://docs.python.org/3/library/unittest.mock.html)
 2. Create two clients and/or use [test servers](https://docs.telethon.dev/en/latest/developing/test-servers.html)

-### Docker

-Create docker container within `exmpl` folder.

-### Ideas
+## Ideas

-* Tags support

-  ​	enable structuring of commands by tags, like `.crop` and `.revert` is tagged with `audio`.

-* Dynamic command creation
+* Dynamic command creation(see branch [alias](https://github.com/B1Z0N/iahr/tree/alias))

-  ​	something like `.alias [oneword x: .concat .split $1]`
+  ​	something like `.alias r[oneword x: .concat .split $1]r`

-### Problems

-*  Fix `pip` deps and `start.sh` scripts

-	1. Sort out `requirements.txt` to easier install necessary files.
-	2. Make `start.sh` use only `python3.8` or higher
-	3. Maybe create script to install all needed deps(docker will fit perfectly)
+  ​	and then `.oneword [nice nice day] => niceniceday`

+* Script to generate `README.md` from code

+* Script to surround bare docker run with

 # Naming